thexant/BotReadme/index.md

 The bot monitors voice channel activity for enhanced features:

 - When you join a voice channel while deployed, it updates your status
-- When you leave a voice channel while deployed, your deployment will expire after 10 minutes unless you rejoin or use a command
+- When you leave a voice channel while deployed, your deployment will expire after 5 minutes unless you rejoin or use a command to update your deployment status.
 - The bot provides a message with a countdown when your deployment is set to expire

 ## Squad Management